cantoboon/doclink-checker/README.md

     - `--find-only`?
 Something that disables the url checking and simply lists all the urls available
     - A Go-like format flag similar to Docker would be nice
 - Colour highlighting
-- For urls that redirect, show the final redirect url.